Free Shipping + 30-Day Return Guarantee On All Cases

 Never leave your violin in direct sunlight, whether it’s inside or outside the case.

 Use a case with insulation – A fiberglass or wooden case helps regulate temperature changes better than soft cases.
-Cases like the Bobelock Half Moon Violin Case and Gewa Maestro Violin Case offer excellent temperature control
+Cases like the Bobelock Half Moon Violin Case and Gewa Maestro Violin Case offer excellent temperature control.
+And with advanced engineering today, you can also have multiple layer material casae like Bam Hightech Cases.
+With advanced engineering today, you can also opt for multi-layer material cases like Bam Hightech Cases.

 Leaving your violin in a hot car is one of the worst things you can do to your instrument.
 Even if it’s just for a short period, the extreme heat buildup and high humidity inside a vehicle can cause serious, irreversible damage.